Great Barrier Reef Education Experience Program

 The Great Barrier Reef Education Experience Program provides a subsidy to primary and secondary school students in Queensland undertaking school excursions along the length of the Great Barrier Reef (GBR), from Bundaberg to Cooktown.
 The program supports opportunities for students to undertake place-based learning activities in the GBR, and provides opportunities for tourism operators in the region to enhance and develop educational products and experiences to stimulate new market travel and subsequent tourism visitation to the region.

 The 3 year program will provide up to $150 per student paid directly to schools to go towards the cost of a school excursion which includes a reef experience.

 To be eligible for the subsidy the school excursion itinerary must include at least 1 curriculum-related reef activity, facilitated by a commercial reef tourism operator registered with the program, operating within the Great Barrier Reef Marine Park and World Heritage boundaries.

-Applications for the education subsidy are now open to schools for excursions undertaken from Term 3, 2021 to June 2024.
+Applications for the education subsidy are now open to schools for excursions planned to be undertaken up until June 2024.